lexibank/tlopo/out/vol3/chapter11.md

 Figure 11.11 Left Parartocarpus venenosa: A, young tree; B, branch bearing shoot, male flower and edible fruit; C, seed.
 Right Finschia chloroxantha: D, tree with stilt roots; E, flowering shoot; F, fruit cluster.

-Although reflexes of PWOc &ast;lapuka mean 'breadfruit' in some languages, the fact that there were at least two other POc terms for breadfruit (ch.9, §4) suggests that the reflexes glossed 'Parartocarpus venenosa' retain the POc denotation.
-Kwara'ae rakwa-na is irregular, with initial r- for expected t 1- and suffixed -na (medial -kw- is a regular reflex of &ast;-pw-).
-Araki levu is irregular with-e- fort-a-.
+Although reflexes of PWOc _&ast;lapuka_ mean 'breadfruit' in some languages, the fact that there were at least two other POc terms for breadfruit (ch.9, §4) suggests that the reflexes glossed 'Parartocarpus venenosa' retain the POc denotation.
+Kwara'ae _rakʷa-na_ is irregular, with initial _r-_ for expected †_l-_ and suffixed _-na_ (medial _-kʷ-_ is a regular reflex of _&ast;-pʷ-_).
+Araki levu is irregular with _-e-_ for †_-a-_.

 <table>
 <tr>